 Investment linked insurance plans (ILP) offers you the options of investing your money in protected environment under regulation of Bank Negara.
 You will be getting protection for your health as well as earn investment returns.

-Contrary to normal insurance, the premium paid for ILPS are divided into 2 portions, one portion goes for your protection coverage while the other portion is used to buy investment funds.
+Unlike normal insurance, the premium paid for insurance linked insurance are divided into 2 portions; one portion goes for your protection coverage while the other portion is used to buy investment funds.
 You have the option to pay a single premium for the whole duration of the insurance plan or you can opt for regular premium (monthly or yearly basis) according to your convenience.

 Features of Investment Linked Insurance